githubixx/ansible-role-cilium-kubernetes/README.md

 All new features are explained in the Cilium `1.16` announcement blog: [Cilium 1.16 – High-Performance Networking With Netkit, Gateway API Gamma Support, BGPV2 and More!](https://isovalent.com/blog/post/cilium-1-16/).

 In general it makes sense to update to the latest Cilium `1.15.x` version first before upgrading to `1.16.x`.
+If you've used the default (or slightly adjusted) settings that this Ansible role provides then the upgrade should be pretty straight forward.

 - **Update**
   - upgrade to Cilium `v1.16.2`